-Enter G Suite.
+Enter G Suite (affiliate link).
 Once you get your own domain (really cheap investment on GoDaddy) then you can have your own email address using G Suite.
 And, it is super duper cheap at just $5/mo.
 Even I could afford that starting out.

 Other benefits of G Suite and that low monthly fee are 30GB Cloud Storage, Shared Calendars, and access to G Suite’s document, spreadsheet, and similar office systems.